Temporary residence permit

 - Have an actual place of residence is Estonia registered with the Population Register.

 The description of business plan must express the following data:

-- Motivation, why the settling of the applicant in Estonia is important for enterprise
++ Motivation - why the settling of the applicant in Estonia is important for the enterprise

-After the lapse of one year, when applying for the extension of residence permit, the investment requirement set for application for residence permit may be replaced by the sales income (at least €200,000 per year) or by the social security tax paid in Estonia (in each month at least equal to the monthly social security tax paid in Estonia from the fivefold remuneration of Estonian annual average gross wages).
+After one year has elapsed, when applying for the extension of the residence permit, the investment requirement set for applications for a residence permit may be replaced by the sales income (if at least €200,000 per year) or by the social security tax paid in Estonia (in each month at least equal to the monthly social security tax paid in Estonia from the fivefold remuneration of Estonian annual average gross wages).

 European Economic Area

 Dual citizenship is not recognized in Estonia.
 To become a citizen of Estonia, you must renounce your previous nationality.

 - One passport-size photo

 - Original or Certified copy of Birth Certificate (if applicable)